 It has therefore been agreed that the locations database will be unique and centralised, procured by the Governance Entity, with different parts of the content defined by different actors (National Entities, Infrastructure Managers, Railway Undertakings) according to well defined governance rules.

 Currently the locations database is being created as Common Repository Domain (CRD) by the stakeholders implementing the TAF Regulation.
 This CRD is part of the Retail Reference Data (RRD) described in the document “TAP Retail Architecture description”.

+The data from the RRD to be taken into account for a reservation system are the company codes, the location codes (including specific codes for reservation) and all code lists of the type B.5.xx contained in the Directory of Passenger Code Lists for the ERA Technical Documents used in TAP TSI.

 The RRD will be further detailed by the Governance Entity when the procurement team will prepare the tender for the Common Component.